 Experienced rowers can use our fleet of boats and go rowing on the Creek in a self organized bunch and either go out in English Bay if its calm, or into False Creek if it's not.
-Some of us have an interest in competing and others are just happy rowing recreationally.
+Some of us have an interest in competing and others are just happy rowing in fair weather.
 In the winter we have a safety boat on the water dispensing advice on Saturday mornings from 9 am until 11.
-In the late spring, summer and early fall we also have evening safety boats on the water on Tuesday and Wednesday nights and 7:45 am on Saturdays.
+In the late spring, summer and early fall there is a safety boats on the water on Tuesday and Wednesday nights and 7:45 am on Saturdays.

 We offer rowing lessons on a regular basis between late Spring and the end of the Summer.
 Please see our PROGRAMS page for more information.

 What False Creek Rowing Club is About